Supported on: iOS SDK

 Retrieve server-side configuration values:9.
 Experiments

 Get the variant assigned to a user for an experiment:10.
-Web Entitlements
+Session Data

-Retrieve the current web entitlement for the user:11.
+Retrieve the current web entitlement (subscriptions granted outside the app store, e.g. via Stripe):13.
 Deferred Deep Links

-Check for a deferred deep link that led to the app install:12.
-Reset on Logout
+Check for a deferred deep link that brought the user to your app on first launch:14.
+Get SDK Version

 When a user signs out, callreset to clear the user identity and flush any remaining events:

-When your app is terminating or you need to fully tear down the SDK:You now have the SDK configured, user identification, event tracking, remote config, and experiments working.
+When the app is terminating, shut down the SDK to ensure all events are flushed and resources are released:You now have the SDK configured with user identification, event tracking, remote config, experiments, entitlements, and deep links working.
 Continue to the module-specific guides for Push Notifications, Billing, Onboarding, and Paywalls.